-- If your answer to Question 1 is "No", which means you decide that W did or may have consented, then your verdict will be "Not Guilty".
-If this happens then you have reached your verdict and you do not consider either Question 2 or 3. - If your answer to Question 1 is "Yes", which means you are sure that W did not consent, you must go on to answer Question 2 before you can reach a verdict.
+- If you decide that W did or may have consented your answer to Question 1 is 'No' and your verdict will be 'Not Guilty'.
+If this happens then you have reached your verdict and you will not consider either Question 2 or 3. - If you are sure that W did not consent, your answer to Question 1 is 'Yes' and you must go on to answer Question 2 before you can reach a verdict.